Cisco-Talos/clamav/contrib/Windows/Projects/readme.txt

 This directory contains the files needed to build ClamAV under Windows using Visual Studio 2005, thus avoiding emulation layers such as Cygwin.

-Some patches are needed against the rest of CVS for the code to compile (most of them are trivial), see clamAV/patches.
+Some patches are needed against the rest of SVN for the code to compile (most of them are trivial), see clamAV/patches.

 You will need to get hold of w32-pthreads version 2.6 from